marinPh/x-heep/docs/source/Testing/Testing.md

 make test TEST_FLAGS=--compile-only
 ```

-This script is also integrated in the CI workflow described in the following section.
+This script is also integrated in the CI workflow.

-## Pad configuration tests (HJSON ↔ Python equivalence)
+## Pad configuration tests (HJSON to Python equivalence)

-With the introduction of the Python-based pad configuration flow (`pad_cfg.py`), a dedicated test has been added to ensure that the two supported configuration methods remain functionally **equivalent**:
+With the introduction of the Python-based pad configuration flow (`pad_cfg.py`), a dedicated test has been added to ensure that the two supported configuration methods remain functionally equivalent:

-- **HJSON-based pad configuration**
+- HJSON-based pad configuration
-- **Python-based pad configuration**
+- Python-based pad configuration

-The goal of this test is to guarantee that both input formats produce **identical generator outputs and RTL behavior**.
+The goal of this test is to guarantee that both input formats produce identical generator outputs and RTL behavior.

----

-### `test_pads` Makefile target

 The `test_pads` target validates pad configuration consistency by executing the generator sequence twice: